 Fishtailing can most often occur on slippery road surfaces with low friction.

 Depending on the conditions of the road and your driving skill, it may be possible to correct this initial skid very quickly.
 If not, you may end up skidding in the opposite direction.
-It is this change in direction that inspires the name “fishtailing”, as the rear of the car moves somewhat like a fish’s tail swimming through water.
+It is this change in direction that is called “fishtailing”, as the rear of the car moves somewhat like a fish’s tail.

 When and where can fishtailing occur?

 Likewise, this is more likely to occur when driving at higher speeds.
-This makes sense, since a faster speed results in less grip and traction.
+This makes sense, since higher speeds result in less grip and traction.

 Snow and other low friction surfaces increase the likelihood of fishtailing.

 Furthermore, fishtailing occurs when the rear wheels skid out, so your car may be more likely to do this if it uses a rear wheel steering system.
 This is because the rear wheels are actively turning and, if the road surface isn’t accounted for, could lead to over or understeering.

 Rear wheel drive and 4x4 cars also have similar problems, as the rear wheels are powered, increasing the applied forces.

 Just like other incidents that can happen on a slippery road surface - like aquaplaning - it is important not to panic.